-In order to ensure that the woodland burial area remains as natural as possible, in every respect, only biodegradable coffins will be permitted.
+In order to ensure that the woodland burial area remains as natural as possible, only biodegradable coffins will be permitted.
 Wooden coffins will only be accepted if manufactured from timber felled in managed tree forests and must be ecologically sound.

 The deceased person will be accepted for burial in either a corrugated cardboard coffin, a home-made coffin (to an approved design and standard) or a suitable coffin purchased from a funeral director.

 The deceased must be suitably attired in biodegradable clothing.

 Shroud burials are also acceptable as long as the deceased is suitably covered.